coburnGrant/payroll-project/README.md

 #### GitHub Actions
 - This repository is configured to automatically run unit tests on every commit and pull request to the `main` branch.
 - This ensures continuous integration and helps catch bugs early in the development cycle.
+- Workflow runs can be found here on [GitHub](https://github.com/coburnGrant/payroll-project/actions)

 ### Security Measures
 - Role-based access control (Admin/Employee)